jgrodziski/keycloak-clojure/README.md

 * `--login` username of a user with admin role in the master realm
 * `--password` password of a user with admin role in the master realm
 * `--environment` Name of the environment for which the init is done, has no impact but is passed during evaluation of the config file
-* `--base-domain` Base domain of the environment for which the init is done, has no impact but is passed during evaluation of the config file
 * `--secret-export-dir` Path to a directory, if present clients secret will be exported in `keycloak-secrets.edn|json|yml` files for downstream usage.
-* `--infra-config` Path to an EDN file.
+* `--infra-context` Path to an EDN file.
 If the file is present it overrides the previous config parameters.
 The file contains the following keys,
     - `:environment`: a string of the target environment, no impact but is passed during evaluation of the realm config file\n
     - `:color`: a string of a \"color\" for discriminating the target (can be omitted), no impact but is passed during evaluation of the realm config file\n
-    - `:base-domain`: a string for the DNS base domain of the target, no impact but is passed during evaluation of the realm config file\n
     - `:applications`: a vector of map with :name and :version key, no impact but is passed during evaluation of the realm config file\n
     - `:keycloak`: a map with :protocol, :host, :port, :login, :password, :base-domain, :secret-export-dir\n
     - `:vault`: a map with :protocol :host :port :token :mount :path\n